lambda-neko/lambda-neko/README.md

 ### (=´∀｀)λ(´∀｀=)

 Currently, focus of this account is to star friends' repos.
+And there is no need to follow back. qwq :)

 <!--- However, welcome to follow [@raptazure](https://github.com/raptazure).
 Thanks a lot!
 XD -->